Bloggbild för: 7 Tips for Less Bloating, Gas, Diarrhea, Constipation, Acid Reflux and More

 The Duodenum

-When the stomach acid has completed its work, the food slides further to the duodenum, which is part of the small intestine.
+When the stomach acid has finished its work, the food moves on to the duodenum, which is part of the small intestine.
 In the duodenum, the body uses pancreatic juice from the pancreas and bile from the liver via the gallbladder, which together break down carbohydrates, fats, and proteins.
-Proteins are converted into amino acids that are absorbed by the body and function as the body's building blocks.
-They build up and repair the body's cells, tissues, and muscle mass.
-Amino acids also help build hormones, enzymes, and antibodies.
-Read more about proteins at Morotsliv.com.

 The Small Intestine